Skip to main content

 Next steps

-#- Receive Receipt Notice (a related form) confirming the appeal has been filed
+• Receipt Notice (a related form) is issued to confirm the appeal has been received.

 Verification